Ovarian Cancer

 90% of ovarian cancers develop from epithelial cells (located in the ovary and fallopian tubes), which are divided into 5 types: high-grade serous, low-grade serous, endometrioid, clear cell and mucinous.

-The exact cause of ovarian tumors is still unknown, although among the various theories it is accepted that incessant ovulation with the consequent scarring phenomena on the surface of the ovary may have something to do with it.
+The other tumours have different biological behaviour and treatment.
+The exact cause of ovarian tumours is still unknown, although among the various theories it is accepted that incessant ovulation with the resulting scarring phenomena on the surface of the ovary may play a role.

-The possible relationship with chronic inflammatory processes or a certain hormonal environment, such as androgens in polycystic ovary or the elevation of gonadotropins in menopause, has also been admitted.
+A possible link with chronic inflammatory processes or a certain hormonal environment, such as androgens in polycystic ovary or elevated gonadotrophins in menopause, has also been accepted.

 The main risk factors are:

-- Inheritance of mutated genes such as BCRA1 and 2, which is also related to the risk of developing ovarian cancer.
-Hereditary nonpolyposis colorectal cancer syndrome.
+- Inheritance of mutated genes such as BCRA1 and 2 which is also associated with the risk of developing ovarian cancer.

-- Family history: sometimes ovarian cancer can develop in more than one family member, but this is not related to known hereditary factors.
+- Family history: sometimes ovarian cancer can occur in more than one family member, with no known hereditary factors.

 How is ovarian cancer diagnosed?

-Working in collaboration with Radiodiagnostics, Nuclear Medicine, Anatomic Pathology and Genomic Medicine allows us to make a precise diagnosis in a short period of time.
+The collaborative work of the Radiodiagnostic, Nuclear Medicine, Pathological Anatomy and Genomic Medicine services allows a precise diagnosis to be made in a short space of time.

 - Clinical examination.

-- Imaging tests: CT, abdominal ultrasound or MRI.
+- Imaging tests: CT scan, abdominal ultrasound or MRI.

-- Surgical exploration to confirm and treat the disease in the abdomen.
+- Surgical exploration: to confirm and treat the disease located in the abdomen.

 How is ovarian cancer treated?